 - If you've gone 90 days without a period, it’s time to schedule an appointment.

-One quick note before we dive in: It’s always a good idea to start or continue the conversation about your period with your doctor.
+Bottom line?
+Menstrual cycle abnormalities can be a sign of common underlying medical conditions, so it's important to keep tabs on your period health and seek medical advice if anything seems off.
+It’s always a good idea to start or continue the conversation about your period with your doctor.
 After reading this article, you’ll have some essential context to help you navigate that conversation.

 “Know thyself” — why keeping tabs on your period matters for everyone